 The abnormal cells in high-grade PIN are located in the glands and ducts of the prostate.
 Unlike cancer cells, the abnormal cells in high-grade PIN are still separated from the surrounding tissue by a thin barrier.
 When viewed under the microscope, the abnormal prostate cells are larger than normal prostate cells, their nuclei are darker (hyperchromatic), and prominent round structures called nucleoli can be seen in the center of the nucleus.

-Some medical studies have suggested that the presence of high-grade PIN is associated with an increased risk for developing of prostate cancer.
+Some medical studies have suggested that the presence of high-grade PIN is associated with an increased risk of developing prostate cancer.
 However, high-grade PIN does not always progress to prostate cancer and the likelihood of it progressing to cancer is much less than it was once thought.

 Experts are divided as to what type of medical follow-up is recommended when high-grade PIN is detected on biopsy.
 It is generally accepted that other factors should be evaluated when determining when and if a repeat biopsy should be performed.
 Talk to your doctor to determine the management strategy that is best for you.